nieltg/ncov19-id-analysis/README.md

 jupyter notebook
 ```

-Jupyter will open in a browser window, so you can tinker the `.ipynb` file.
+Jupyter will open in a new browser window, so you can tinker the `.ipynb` file.
 Open a pull request when you're done.

 ## License